oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Charge: Spend 1 Charge, target player gains 1 Charge.
 * Energy: ???
-* Friendship: Spend 3 charges, immediately remove any one +Strife trigger from current Payloads.
+* Friendship: Spend 3 charges, immediately remove any one +Schism trigger from current Payloads.
 * Giga-: If you would otherwise add +Trauma to your Payload on this turn, spend 1 charge and add another +Trauma
 * Laser: Your "Boost Strike" Basic Charge Tech only costs 1:1 (default is 3:1)
 * Nega-: Spend 2 Charges, discard bottom card from the Play Pile.